 To Be Filled

-But how does the air rush into the engine?
-Better yet, why?
-To greatly summarize the finer points of fluid dynamics, the answer is emptiness.
+Velocity stacks are awesome.
+Just look at them.
+But have you ever wondered why air rushes into an engine?
+To summarize the finer points of fluid dynamics, the answer is emptiness.
 An engine operates like a pump, and an engine with no air is a vacuum.
 When its throttle plate (or plates) opens just a little, the difference in pressure between the atmosphere and the vacuum of the empty engine causes air to rush into the engine.

 Again, for emphasis: an engine needs to be empty before it can be filled.